-Aristeo Lopez guides clients using over two decades of experience as international trade and investment arbitration counsel.
+Aristeo Lopez draws on more than two decades of international trade and investment arbitration experience.
 His practice extends to investment, international arbitration, services, trade remedies, government procurement, international negotiations, and market access for goods.

-Aristeo counsels companies in the United States and Mexico to manage the challenges and opportunities under the United States-Mexico-Canada Agreement (USMCA).
-He also advises a government to access one of the world’s largest free trade regions and negotiate a bilateral free trade agreement.
+Aristeo assists companies in the United States and Mexico to manage the challenges and opportunities under the United States-Mexico-Canada Agreement (USMCA).
+He also assists a government to access one of the world’s largest free trade regions and negotiate a bilateral free trade agreement.

 In addition, Aristeo serves clients in matters relating to Investor-State Dispute Settlement (ISDS).
 He blends his experience as negotiator of investment agreements and counsel in several investment arbitrations under the North American Free Trade Agreement (NAFTA), USMCA, and bilateral investment treaties (BITs).